619096932/BinancePivotMonitor/README.md

 ### Overview

 Binance Pivot Monitor is a real-time cryptocurrency pivot point monitoring system for Binance USDT perpetual futures.
 It calculates Camarilla pivot levels and sends alerts when prices cross key support/resistance levels.
+It also supports K-line candlestick pattern recognition and correlates pattern signals with pivot alerts.

 ### Features